microsoft/api-guidelines/azure/Guidelines.md

   2. Customers can adopt a version without requiring code changes

 Technology and software is constantly changing and evolving, and as such, this is intended to be a living document.
 [Open an issue](https://github.com/microsoft/api-guidelines/issues/new/choose) to suggest a change or propose a new idea.

+See the [Considerations for Service Design](./ConsiderationsForServiceDesign.md) for an introduction to the topic of API design for Azure services.

 *NOTE: For an existing GA'd service, don't change/break its existing API; instead, leverage these concepts for future APIs while prioritizing consistency within your existing service.*